aws-solutions-library-samples/guidance-for-ecs-canary-deployments-for-backend-workloads-on-aws/README.md

 This Guidance has been successfully tested with values of those parameters used in the sample code in the [repository project](https://github.com/aws-solutions-library-samples/guidance-for-ecs-canary-deployments-for-backend-workloads-on-aws).
 This Guidance includes a `sample-app` application which is a SQS processor, replace this with your own application or modify the AWS CodePipeline source stage to point to your SCM repository.

-This Guidance deploys 3 ECS tasks in High capacity ECS service and 1 ECS task in Low capacity ECS service for canary testing.
+This Guidance deploys 3 ECS tasks in high-capacity ECS service and 1 ECS task in low-capacity ECS service for canary testing.
 You can update those values in [`build-pipeline.ts`](cdk/lib/pipeline/build-pipeline.ts)

 ### Troubleshooting